Who knew learning about energy utilities could be such a delight?

 Did you just have to take a nap halfway through reading those questions?
 Good news.
 After each conversation, congratulate yourself on learning about something extremely boring but useful by eating a clementine, or twenty-seven Ruffles, or six spicy pickles.
 And through the powers of Pavlovian conditioning, you might no longer think it’s boring!

 SURPRISE: Your work here isn’t done!
-Now you have a rough idea of a topic to discuss with a city councilmember — which we’ll get to tomorrow.
+Now you have a rough idea of a topic to discuss with a city councilmember.
 For example, you could ask tough questions about why your city has no community solar option!
 Remember to bring snacks, and you’ll find it pretty easy to make friends that will back you up on those questions.